proxima-one/docs/Introduction.md

 ## Benefits

 - **Security**
 Instead of relying on the consensus or trust of another data provider, the security of the data on Proxima is gauranteed by the blockchain that the developer uses.
+This is done by creating a trail between every piece of data in Proxima, and the block that it originates from.

 - **Lower latency**
-Queries in blockchains
+Queries for data in Proxima need to have only one hop, this creates an experience that is similar to the traditional request-response method.
+Other such methods have consensus mechanisms for queries, which can lead to quadratic bounds with regard to the number of messages being passed.

 - **Lower cost**
 Traditional approaches for data delivery, require large clusters of nodes to run consensus on individual queries.
 This is ineffective, and lowers the security.
 Through Proxima, each query does not need trust because it can be audited.
 This lowers the cost to serve a query to match traditional standards.
 Furthermore, it does not need trust so it opens up the ability to serve data which can further drop the price.